Location: SR 530 Darrington

 Get on board the Whitehorse Trail; eastern Snohomish County’s emerging long distance rail trail.
 Like Snohomish County’s 30-mile long Centennial Trail, the Whitehorse Trail promises to be popular with hikers, bicyclists, runners and equestrians.
 But unlike the Centennial Trail which travels north-south along the suburban fringe of the county, the Whitehorse Trail travels west-east into the wilder, rugged interior of the county.
 Traveling 27 miles from Arlington to Darrington, much of this trail runs alongside the free flowing North Fork of the Stillaguamish River.
 Currently, only the easternmost 6 miles are maintained.
 The westernmost 5 miles are open, but rough.
 The rest of the trail is closed, but set to open by late this year.
 The section through the Oso Landslide should be open this spring.

 The eastern reaches of this trail, described here offer some of the best scenery along the entire trail.
-Enjoyable year round, winter is a specially appealing time with a backdrop of snowy mountains and a roaring Stilly River at your side.
+Enjoyable year round, winter is an especially appealing time with a backdrop of snowy mountains and a roaring Stilly River at your side.

 From Swede Heaven Road, head east into thick forest.
 Soon come to a bridged crossing of Moose Creek near its confluence with the North Fork Stilly.
 About a mile farther come to Squire Creek, crossing it on an attractive trestle.
 Just beyond, finally catch some glimpses of the North Fork Stilly.
 Push on though, for the river eventually fully reveals itself.
 Brushing right up against the rippling waterway enjoy excellent views of Mount Higgins, Round Mountain, and Segelsen Ridge.